Thinking of upgrading your solar system?

 • You can reconfigure the entire solar system and upgrade the inverter to a newer, larger unit capable of handling the combined new output.
 Inverter prices have come down and features have improved, so this may be worth considering especially if you have a lower quality or old solar inverter.

 • You can consider adding additional solar panels that are fitted with micro-inverters alongside your existing system.
-Because each panel is fitted with its own inverter, this option allows lots of flexibility, can handle different orientations and improves performance in shaded situations compared to string inverters.
+Because each panel is fitted with its own inverter, this option allows lots of flexibility, can handle different orientations and may improve performance in shaded situations compared to string inverters.
 There is a slight price premium to pay for micro inverters but you tend to get a lot of features and flexibility for the extra dollars.

 Key Question 10: “Please confirm in writing that you have analysed the impact of adding additional capacity to my system and will not void any warranties (if expanding existing equipment) and that you have used compatible solar panels.”